 Very few people in Germany are able to buy a house or a flat without getting a mortgage, which is one reason why Germany is more of a property-rental than a property-owning nation.
 However, owning a house remains a dream for many (Germans and expats alike).
 A mortgage is probably one of the most complex loans to get, as so many individual factors get taken into account.

-Luckily, two modern companies have been founded over the past years, which offer digital, hassle-free mortgage services fully in English!
-These two companies are Loanlink24 and Hypofriend.
-They are both highly rated and fully free for you to use.
-So if you are looking to get a house loan in Germany, don’t do it without using either of those two services!
+Luckily, Hypofriend was founded some years back, which offers digital, hassle-free mortgage services fully in English!
+They are highly rated and fully free for you to use.
+So if you are looking to get a house loan in Germany, don’t do it without using their services!

 As an alternative to getting a loan from a bank, crowdfunded loans are getting more popular in Germany.
 You do not borrow money from one bank with such a system, but instead from multiple private people, who invest their money in you for higher interest rates than leaving the money in a savings account.